puppetlabs/puppet-docs/source/puppetdb/1/spec_q_resources.markdown

 : whether or not the resource is exported

 `sourcefile`
-: the manifest file the resource was declared in
+: the manifest file where the resource was declared

 `sourceline`
-: the line of the manifest on which the resource was declared
+: the line of the manifest in which the resource was declared

-For example, for file resources, tagged "magical", on any active host except for "example.local" the JSON query structure would be:
+For example, the JSON query structure for file resources, tagged "magical", and present on any active host except for "example.local" would be:

     ["and", ["not", ["=", ["node", "name"], "example.local"]],
             ["=", ["node", "active"], true],